nkostopoulos/StochasticsLabPublic/README.md

 1) Linear Regression and Polynomial Regression
 2) Logistic Regression, K-means Clustering and Principal Component Analysis (PCA)
 3) Markov Chains and Simulation (heavily based on the Stochastic Processes course of the 6th semester in ECE NTUA)
+4) The Metropolis-Hastings Algorithm
-4) Simulated Annealing and Restricted Boltzmann Machine (RBM)
+5) Simulated Annealing and Restricted Boltzmann Machine (RBM)
-5) Markov Decision Processes and Q-Learning
+6) Markov Decision Processes and Q-Learning
-6) Bellman-Ford Algorithm (Application in the BGP protocol)
+7) Bellman-Ford Algorithm (Application in the BGP protocol)
-7) Naive Bayes Classifier (Application in DNS DDoS attack mitigation: the DNS Water Torture Attack use case)
+8) Naive Bayes Classifier (Application in DNS DDoS attack mitigation: the DNS Water Torture Attack use case)
-8) Radial Basis Function (RBF) and Support Vector Machine (SVM)
+9) Radial Basis Function (RBF) and Support Vector Machine (SVM)
-9) Decision Trees and Random Forests
+10) Decision Trees and Random Forests
-10) Long Short-Term Memory (LSTM), Application in the DNS DDoS attack mitigation: the DNS Water Torture Attack use case
+11) Long Short-Term Memory (LSTM), Application in the DNS DDoS attack mitigation: the DNS Water Torture Attack use case

 Note: Some exercises are taken from online sources.